-Because of the digitization of society, sociologists increasingly gain access to new types of so-called “Big (Digital-Trace) Data”.
-Several prominent sociologists claim that these data will revolutionize sociology.
-Google Search, for instance, allows us to investigate secret desires that people would probably not even tell their partners and best friends about.
-Twitter and Reddit offer insights into prejudice and hate against minorities that were only voiced at secret Ku-Klux-Klan meetings in earlier times.
+Thanks to digitization sociologists increasingly gain access to new types of so-called "Big (Digital-Trace) Data".
+Prominent scholars claim that these data will revolutionize sociology and the social sciences more generally.
+Google search data, for instance, allows us to investigate secret desires that people would probably not even tell their partners and best friends about.
+Reddit, Stormfront and other online fora offer insights into prejudice and hate against minorities that were only voiced at secret Ku-Klux-Klan meetings in earlier times.
 Dating sites allow new insights into partnership preferences.

-In this course we will revisit several classical sociological topics and learn how studies using Big (Digital-Trace) Data have provided new insights.
-We will learn which digital data sources offer great potential for sociological analyses (e.g., Wikipedia, Twitter, Facebook, digitalized parliamentary speeches), and discuss own ideas of how digital trace data could be analysed to answer pressing sociological questions.
-Yet, we will also discuss the ethnical and methodological challenges and pitfalls of these studies, and in how far they need to be complemented by research based on established qualitative and quantitative methods.
+In this course we will revisit several classical sociological topics, ranging from culture to conflict (see syllabus below) and learn how studies using Big (Digital-Trace) Data help to provided new insights and thereby push the cumulative production of sociological knowledge further.
+We will learn which digital data sources offer potential for sociological analyses (e.g., Wikipedia, Twitter, Facebook, or digitalized parliamentary speeches), and discuss own ideas of how digital trace data could be analyzed to answer pressing sociological questions.
+Yet, we will also discuss the ethical and methodological challenges and pitfalls of these studies, and in how far they need to be complemented by research based on established qualitative and quantitative methods.

 Among others, we will discuss the following topics:

 - Discrimination (of women and ethnic minorities).

 - Dating, Partner choice, and friendship formation.